Ranensol/Ranensol.BepInEx.Aska.Villagers/README.md

 ## Change log

-v1.0.1 - Improved algorithm, corrected new villager assignment to worst not best house. v1.0.0 - Initial release
+v1.0.2 - Removed all interactions with outposts.
+Mod now works with main village only. v1.0.1 - Improved algorithm, corrected new villager assignment to worst not best house. v1.0.0 - Initial release